victorpreston/Windows-Defender-Configuration/README.md

 ### Identify and configure firewall networks

-To view the systems current firewall configurations, I navigate to the **Firewall & network protection**section of **Windows Security**.
+To view the systems current firewall configurations, I navigate to the `Firewall & network protection` section of `Windows Security`

 While there I verify that each of the firewall network protections are enabled:

 1. Domain
 2. Private
 3. Public

 ![](Images/Pasted%20image%2020230722150418.png)